 Ultimately, as a rule of thumb, IBIS World reports that the sale of 70% of a store’s inventory is considered a successful year.
 More importantly, the ability to save, store, and resell unused inventory the following year lessens the blow on any unsold items.
 Other than the hot costume trends of the year, standard Halloween concepts can be recycled year after year.
 Despite the many Disney Frozen and Ninja Turtle costumes you will see this year, “pirates, zombies, cops, and clowns are evergreen,” according to Steven Silverstein, CEO of Spirit’s parent company, Spencer Gifts.
 “That’s our secret sauce.
 You have to be able to carry over a significant amount of inventory year to year.
 In traditional retail, you might not be repurposing anything.
 For us, consistent themes remain, and we’re repurposing 30% to 40%.
 We’re not just trying to get rid of it.”

 While these stores are geared towards the sale of all things Halloween, the largest margins are within the costumes themselves.
 Profits have been stated as anywhere from $24 to $180 an outfit.

 These Pop Ups are in operation for no more than two months out of the year, but they make those two months count!
 Spencer Gifts’ reports an estimated $250 million in annual revenue.
 Approximately half of total sales are now attributed to Spirit Halloween (aka, the Halloween franchise generates the same level of revenue as its Spencer’s counterparts in one-sixth the time).
 Even within the online arena, 90% of Spirit’s online business year-round comes in the 12 weeks leading up to Halloween.

-Seasonality is an integral component to financial analysis.
-As such, we make sure to observe trailing twelve month financials when valuating companies with an effective date other than the Company’s fiscal year end.
+Seasonality is an integral component of financial analysis.
+As such, we make sure to observe trailing twelve-month financials when valuating companies with an effective date other than the Company’s fiscal year-end.